 |Extended Day||Monday - Thursday||3:00 pm – 6:00 pm|

 |Friday||12:15 pm – 6:00 pm|

-The school provides student T passes at no cost to families for students who commute primarily by public transportation.
+CHS currently provides one-way bus service in the mornings for families in Beacon Hill, Back Bay, South End, and parts of Brookline.
+The bus program will expand its service in the Fall of 2017.
+Also, the school provides student T passes at no cost to families for students who commute primarily by public transportation.
 Residents of Newton with children in Grades K through 5 who live more than a mile from the school, or with sixth grade children who live more than one and a half miles away, are eligible for free city-provided bus transportation to and from school.
-There is a group of Boston families who have privately coordinated a car service that leaves from the Beacon Hill area.
 We strongly encourage carpooling and supply families with a list of others located near their area to facilitate carpool arrangements.